-Prerequisite: Completion of one of the following courses with grade of "C" or better: AAD 52, 54 or 62
+Prerequisite: Completion of one of the following courses with grade of "C"

+or better: AAD 52, 54 or 62 Hours: 72 (36 lecture, 36 activity)

 Page layout for developing and producing high-quality multi-page documents.
 Emphasis on publication design, production, typography, graphics, and pre-press.
 Includes research and application of effective magazine layout concepts, cover design, grid theory, graphics, text elements and printing standards and processes.
 (CSU)